emmawalshdev/living-landscapes/README.md

 ### Project Scope
 Based on the above user stories, the following are features which will be inlcuded:

-* links to company social platforms.
+* Links to social platforms.
 * A contact us form with an option to specify preferred method of contact.
 * An 'About Us' section which will feature information about the team, company and services offered.
 * A portfolio section which will contain examples of previous work.